MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/manage-tenant-blocks.md

 2. On the **Tenant Allow/Block List** page, verify that the **URLs** tab is selected, and then click ![Block icon](../../media/m365-cc-sc-create-icon.png) **Block**.

 3. In the **Block URLs** flyout that appears, configure the following settings:
    - **Add URLs with wildcards**: Enter one URL per line, up to a maximum of 20.
-For details about the syntax for URL entries, see the [URL syntax for the Tenant Allow/Block List](#url-syntax-for-the-tenant-allowblock-list) section later in this article.
+For details about the syntax for URL entries, see the URL syntax section in [Manage the Tenant Allow/Block List](tenant-allow-block-list.md).
    - **Never expire**: Do one of the following steps:
      - Verify the setting is turned off (![Toggle off](../../media/scc-toggle-off.png)) and use the **Remove on** box to specify the expiration date for the entries.